 On the other hand, a poor CX can lose company customers; over 33% of customers would consider switching to the competition after just one incident.

 CX has become so important that researchers predict it will overtake price and product as the top competitive differentiator.
 With the stakes higher than ever, here are six customer experience trends to be aware of in order to beat your competition.

-Customer Experience Trends Everyone Must Know About
+Customer Experience Trends Everyone Must Know About in 2020

 1. Finding a balance between humanity and automation

 Automation is a great way for a company to reduce costs associated with customer service as well as speed up resolution time for simple service requests.
 But, how do consumers feel about this?